 There has been a significant increase in numbers of people diagnosed with eosinophilic esophagitis in the past decade.
 At first, researchers thought this was due to an increase in awareness among doctors and greater availability of tests.
-However, studies now suggest the disease is becoming increasingly common, parallel to the increase in asthma and allergy.
+However, studies now suggest that the disease is becoming increasingly common, parallel to the increase in asthma and allergies.

 The following risk factors are associated with eosinophilic esophagitis:

 Climate.
 People who live in a cold or dry climate are more likely than those in other climates to be diagnosed with eosinophilic esophagitis.